47degrees/sbt-microsites/docs/src/main/tut/docs/build-the-microsite.md

 # Publish the microsite

+From version "0.5.4", you have two options for publishing the site:
+ * sbt-ghpages: This is the default method.
+It uses the sbt-git and the local ssh keys for pushing the changes.
+ * github4s: Avoids using local ssh keys and publish the site with the web API.
+By contrast, you need to specify a token.

 Before publishing, a couple of requirements should be satisfied:

 1. Initializing the **gh-pages** branch, you can follow the instructions defined in the [sbt-ghpages](https://goo.gl/G0Ffv0) repository.
-2. Define `micrositeGithubOwner` and `micrositeGithubRepo` settings.
+2. Define `micrositeGithubOwner` and `micrositeGithubRepo` settings and maybe the `micrositePushSiteWith` and `micrositeGithubRepo` settings.
 You can see more details regarding this in the [Configuring the Microsite](settings.html) section.

 Once both requirements are satisfied, you can just run: